-With the introduction of these BRCAs a new set of OID numbers is used to clearly identity the difference between the BRCA(1), BRCA2, BRCA3 and BRCA4.
+With the introduction of the BRCA2 a new set of OID numbers is used to clearly identity the difference between the BRCA and BRCA2.

 All references to the BRCA in this document are applicable to both BRCAs unless clearly stated.